 Electronic & Electrical Engineering, Sheffield University, 1974/75 Student Intake

 The following ‘rogues galleries‘ were displayed outside the office of the Department of Electronic & Electrical Engineering, Sheffield University, on the first floor of the Sir Frederick Mappin (1) Building on Mappin Street, Sheffield, UK.
 The building houses the Sheffield University engineering departments.
 The displays boards were fairly iconic, as Electronic & Electrical Engineering students would walk past these displays on their way to lectures.
-Although the Sir Frederick Mappin Building remains remarkably unchanged since it was opened in 1904, in part due to it being a grade II-listed building, there have been some significant changes to the overall site such as the closure of the nearby St Georges church in 1981 and its conversion into lecture a theater and student accommodation by Sheffield University (1994) plus, the little lamented disappearance of the old portacabin cafe on Portobello Street!
+Although the Sir Frederick Mappin Building remains remarkably unchanged since it was opened in 1904, in part due to it being a grade II-listed building, there have been some significant changes to the overall site such as the closure of the nearby St Georges church in 1981 and its conversion into lecture a theater and student accommodation by Sheffield University (1994) plus, the more major £10 million revamp of the university’s engineering faculty, the so-called Heartspace development, which connects the Mappin Building (circa 1904) with the Central Wing (circa 1855).
+These works involve creating a four-storey glass atrium, which houses new laboratories, offices and a café, as well as providing a ‘collaboration space’ for students and staff from different departments.
+A new entrance leads from Portobello Street, a name that will conjures up images of an old portacabin cafe on Portobello Street, which will have left a lasting impression in graduates old enough to remember it!

 In the following ‘rouges galleries‘, if you are interested in seeing higher definition versions (but much larger file sizes), click on the photographs.